Stroke Rehabilitation and Chinese Medicine

 When Dr. Shi arrived and the crowd quieted down, he asked the woman specifics about the man's condition.
 She explained that he suffered the stroke 18 months prior with only minor improvements with western interventions.
 Dr. Shi addressed the class and explained that acupuncture would not be as effective this long after the occurrence of the stroke, and that it was most appropriate within the first six months of recovery.
 He did not need to state this to the students as we were all in our fifth or sixth year of Oriental medical school with many years of experience treating stroke patients; the comment was really for the benefit of the patient and his partner to provide realistic expectation.

 He began by asking the patient to count from 1-6.
 The patient did as instructed and was mostly inaudible.
 He then asked the patient to lift his arm, which he was able to lift to the height of around six inches with a great deal of strain.
 Dr. Shi then asked that he lift his affected leg, with similar results as the arm.
 He explained each of his methods as an entrepreneur hurried to translate his invaluable information into English.
 I, along with the other students, could barely keep up with note taking as there were so many rich insights being revealed.
 Finishing the treatment, he once again asked the patient to count from 1-6; the numbers were clearly understandable and I was shocked.
 He then asked the patient to lift is leg and arm and they came 2 feet off of the table.
 The man's partner was weeping, and I realized there were tears running down my face too; it was moving.

 There were many more patients and stunning moments that weekend.
-Dr. Shi was an excellent teacher and was genuinely determined to teaching as many of us to perform this valuable healing method as possible.
+Dr. Shi was an excellent teacher and was genuinely determined to enlighten as many of us to this valuable healing method as possible.
 He patiently explained over and over its' importance in easing suffering in the world.
 He also convincingly demonstrated the effectiveness of this treatment on eager patients who lined up out the classroom door the following days.